WildCodeSchool/java-tariff-manager/curriculum/blocks/10_Spring_Security/content.md

-# REST APIs with Spring Boot
+# Securing REST Services with Spring Security

-In this quest you will learn about REST Services and how to rapidly build and document REST Service Interfaces with Spring Data JPA and Spring Boot.
+In this quest you will learn about Securing your REST services with Authentication & Authorization using Spring Security.

 ### What you will learn

-* Spring Boot (Web Dev): Spring MVC & Spring Data
+* Understandig Authentication & Authorization implementation of Spring Security
-* Spring Boot REST: OpenAPI, Swagger and JSON Data Binding
-* Securing REST Services with Spring Security
+* Securing REST services with Spring Security

 ### What you should know

-* Java Basics
-* Spring DI/IoC
-* Java Persistence with JDBC
+* DI/IoC with the Spring Framework
+* Spring MVC and Spring REST

 ### Prerequisites